-Photo and text by Adi Carter
+Photo by Adi Carter

 As I rolled out my yoga mat, I could still smell the muggy scent of Rockaways on it even after several attempts to scrub it clean.
 My mat, along with three surf boards, several wetsuits, an iPod, and some clothes, were the few possessions I was able to rescue after I evacuated from my surf bungalow on 91st Street at Rockaway Beach, my home when I’m in New York.